Criminal Justice Training in Utah

 If you're looking to enter a criminal justice career in law enforcement, the breadth of opportunities should amaze you.
 In Utah alone, you can serve in police, sheriffs, state highway, and corrections agencies.
 Each municipality in Utah hires officers, detectives, and forensics officers.

-In the federal government, graduates of Utah criminal justice degree programs can apply for positions with The Department of Homeland Security, The Federal Bureau of Investigation, U.S. Drug Enforcement Administration, U.S. Marshals, Bureau of Alcohol, Tobacco, Firearms, and Explosives, Customs and Border Protection, Immigration and Customs Enforcement, and the U.S. Secret Service.
+In the federal government, graduates of Utah criminal justice degree programs can apply for positions with the Department of Homeland Security, the Federal Bureau of Investigation, U.S. Drug Enforcement Administration, U.S. Marshals, Bureau of Alcohol, Tobacco, Firearms, and Explosives, Customs and Border Protection, Immigration and Customs Enforcement, and the U.S. Secret Service.

 Federal Law Enforcement Agencies Hiring

 In addition, the U.S. Secret Service hires agents to protect officials and dignitaries, and the U.S. government is expected to hire additional Federal Air Marshals to help protect the skies.
-Most federal and state-level hiring will go to grads with at least a bachelor's degree in criminal justice.
+Most federal and state-level hiring goes to grads with at least a bachelor's degree in criminal justice.
 Some federal agencies require post-graduate training.